VicMtn/VicMtn/README.md

 Coming from another sector, I decided to retrain in IT and am currently in my first year of a graduate school in application development.

 * 🌍  I'm based in Switzerland
-* 🧠  I'm learning Laravel and Ruby on Rails
+* 🧠  I'm learning Laravel and Angular

 ### Skills